Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Proposed Approach

-Therefore, we no longer require access to the true unknown target transition model of the MDP in order to determine the quality of a given posterior estimate.
-This has fundamental implications in improving the regret of model-based RL methods based on posterior sampling, apart from the computational complexity of storing $\phi_{\mathcal{D}_k}$ and evaluating the optimal value function according to the current belief model \eqref{optimal_policy}.
-After this novel change (see Lemma \ref{lemma_1} in Sec. \ref{regret_analysis}), we can utilize the machinery of KSD posterior consistency to derive the regret rate for the proposed algorithm in this work (cf. Algorithm \ref{alg:MPC-PSRL}) rather than using concentration inequalities as in \cite{pmlr-v139-fan21b}.
+Therefore, we no longer require access to the true unknown target transition model of the MDP in order to determine the quality of a given posterior estimate of unknown target $P$. {This is a major merit of utilizing Stein's method in MBRL}, and allows us to improve the regret of model-based RL methods based on posterior sampling.

+This the previous point is distinct from the computational burden of storing dictionary $\mathcal{D}_k$ that parameterizes $\phi_{\mathcal{D}_k}$ and evaluating the optimal value function according to the current belief model \eqref{optimal_policy}.
+After this novel change (see Lemma \ref{lemma_1} in Sec. \ref{regret_analysis}), we can utilize the machinery of KSD to derive the regret rate for the proposed algorithm in this work (cf. Algorithm \ref{alg:MPC-PSRL}) in lieu of concentration inequalities, as in \cite{pmlr-v139-fan21b}.
+We shift to the computational storage requirements of the posterior in continuous space next.

-\textbf{KSD Thinning:} In addition to the probabilistic properties of Stein's method, it provides a principled way to avoid the requirement that the dictionary $\mathcal{D}_k$ retains all information from past episodes.
-More specifically, observe that in step $10$ and $11$ in PSRL (See Algorithm \ref{alg:PSRL} in Appendix \ref{Prelim}), the dictionary at each episode $k$ retains $H$ additional points, i.e., $|D_{k+1}|=|D_{k}|+H$.
+\textbf{KSD Thinning:} We develop a principled way to avoid the requirement that the dictionary $\mathcal{D}_k$ retains all information from past episodes, and is instead parameterized by a coreset of statistically significant samples.
+More specifically, observe that in step $10$ and $11$ in PSRL (see Algorithm \ref{alg:PSRL} in Appendix \ref{sec:Prelim}), the dictionary at each episode $k$ retains $H$ additional points, i.e., $|\mathcal{D}_{k+1}|=|\mathcal{D}_{k}|+H$.
 Hence, as the number of episodes experienced becomes large, the posterior representational complexity grows linearly and unbounded with episode index $k$.
-On top of that, the posterior update in step 11 is also parameterized by {data} collected in $\mathcal{D}_{k+1}$.
-For instance, if the prior is assumed to be Gaussian, the posterior update of step 11 boils down to GP posterior parameter evaluations which is of complexity $\mathcal{O}(|\mathcal{D}_{k}|^3)$ for each $k$ \cite{rasmussen2004gaussian}.
-To deal with this, we propose to sequentially remove particles from $|\mathcal{D}_{k+1}|$ in terms of their contribution in terms of KSD.
-This may be interpreted as projecting posterior estimates onto ``subspaces" spanned by only statistically representative past state-action-state pairs.
-This notion of representing a nonparametric posterior using only most representative samples has been shown to exhibit theoretical and numerical advantages in probability density estimation \cite{campbell2018bayesian,campbell2019automated}, Gaussian Processes \cite{koppel2021consistent}, and Monte Carlo methods \cite{elvira2016adapting}.
-Here we introduce it for the first time in model-based RL, which allows us to control the growth of the posterior complexity, which in turn permits us to obtain computationally efficient updates.
+On top of that, the posterior update in step 11 in PSRL (cf. Algorithm \ref{alg:PSRL}) is also parameterized by {data} collected in $\mathcal{D}_{k+1}$.
+For instance, if the prior is assumed to be Gaussian, the posterior update of step 11 in PSRL (cf. Algorithm \ref{alg:PSRL}) boils down to GP posterior parameter evaluations which is of complexity $\mathcal{O}(|\mathcal{D}_{k}|^3)$ for each $k$ \cite{rasmussen2004gaussian}.